umarouq/pdsnd_github/README.md

 ### Credits
 ### It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+The biggest credit goes to my friend @benyusouf